phhu/aws-secrets-to-env/README.md

   * --secretid : AWS Secrets Manager secret ID to retrieve.
 (This should return JSON key/value pairs)
   * --debug : write debugging info to stderr
   * --help : display this message
   * --useexport : include an "export" command at the start of each line
+  * --profile : aws profile to use (from ~/.aws; e.g --profile=default).
+Alternatively you can set env variable AWS_PROFILE (e.g. `export AWS_PROFILE=TEST && node aws-secrets-to-env.js`)

 ## AWS OPTIONS